In this tutorial, we are going to guide you with a simple example of setting up a Persistent Volume (PV) on your OVHcloud Managed Kubernetes Service.

 When you create a Persistent Volume Claim on your Kubernetes cluster, we provision the Cinder storage into your account.
 This storage is charged according to the OVH flexible cloud storage prices.

 Since Kubernetes 1.11, support for expanding Persistent Volume Claims (PVCs) is enabled by default, and it works on Cinder volumes.
-In order to learn how to resize them, please refer to the Resizing Persistent Volumes tutorial.
+To learn how to resize them, please refer to the Resizing Persistent Volumes tutorial.
 Kubernetes PVCs resizing only allows to expand volumes, not to decrease them.

 Access Modes